 It’s more accurate to call our current system “electoral democracy”, rather than the common name “representative democracy”, as elections are only one method for selecting representatives.

-Liquid democracy is a new method that uses modern technology to give voters supercharged representation.
+Liquid democracy is a new method that uses modern technology to give voters personalized representation.

 Right now, because of our election rules, our options are basically limited to two frontrunners every few years.